Semantic-Aware Reconstruction Error for Detecting AI-Generated Images: Introduction

 \section{Introduction}

-In recent years, diffusion models have made remarkable progress in image generation, producing highly realistic images that are often indistinguishable from real images.
-This realism has raised growing concerns about potential misuse, particularly in the creation of harmful or deceptive content.
-To address these risks, developing reliable methods for detecting diffusion-generated images has become increasingly important.
+In recent years, image generation technologies, such as Generative Adversarial Networks (GANs)~\cite{gan,cyclegan,biggan,progan} and Diffusion Models (DMs)~\cite{ddpm,ddim,sd,glide}, have made remarkable progress, enabling the synthesis of highly realistic images that are often indistinguishable from real images.
+This realism has raised growing concerns about potential misuse, particularly in generating harmful or deceptive content~\cite{ferreira2020review,juefei2022countering}.
+To address these risks, developing reliable methods for detecting AI-generated images has become increasingly important.

-A common approach in existing detection methods is to train a binary classifier using real and fake images sourced from a finite set of generative models available during training.
-While these detectors typically exhibit strong performance when test images are generated by the same models used during training, their performance often drops significantly in real-world scenarios, where they inevitably encounter fake images form unseen generative models that are not included in the training data.
-To ensure robustness in practical deployment, it is essential to develop detection methods that can generalize effectively to such unseen and out-of-distribution (OOD) generative models.
+A common approach in existing detection methods is to train a binary classifier using real and fake images sourced from a finite set of generative models available during training~\cite{bayar2016deep,cnnspot,gramnet,dire}.
+While these detectors typically exhibit strong performance when test images are generated by the same models used for training, their performance often drops significantly in real-world scenarios, where they inevitably encounter fake images from unseen generative models that are not included in the training dataset~\cite{zhang2019detecting,luo2021generalizing,yan2023ucf}.
+To ensure robustness in practical deployment, it is essential to develop detection methods that can generalize effectively to such unseen and out-of-distribution~(OOD) generative models.

 Recent studies have proposed several strategies to address the generalization challenges inherent in generated image detection.
-These strategies include training methods such as reconstruction-based learning and data augmentation, as well as architectural approaches that leverage large pre-trained models like CLIP.
-Despite these advances, the generalization ability of existing methods remains limited, as they primarily focus on identifying visual artifacts introduced during the generative process.
-Due to the distinct characteristics of different generative models, such artifacts are inherently model-specific and fail to generalize across diverse models.
+These strategies include training methods such as reconstruction-based learning~\cite{dire,lare,fire} and data augmentation~\cite{drct}, as well as architectural approaches~\cite{univfd,lasted,c2pclip} that leverage a large pre-trained model like CLIP~\cite{vanillaclip}.
+Despite these advances, the robustness of existing methods remains limited, as they primarily focus on identifying visual artifacts introduced during the generative process~\cite{FreDect,cnnspot,dire,drct}.
+Due to the distinct characteristics of different generative models, such artifacts are inherently model-specific and fail to generalize across diverse models~\cite{luo2021generalizing,corvi2023detection,univfd}.
 As a result, approaches that rely on these artifacts tend to overfit to the models used for training, which leads to degraded performance in OOD scenarios.